Omeprazole for Acid Reflux

 How does omeprazole work?

-Omeprazole is a kind of medicine known as a proton pump inhibitor (PPI).
-Proton pumps are found in the lining of the stomach and make acid which digests food.
-Omeprazole prevents these proton pumps from working properly, which reduces the amount of acid the stomach makes.
-This reduces the risk of acid reflux and indigestion.
+Omeprazole is a proton pump inhibitor (PPI).
+Proton pumps are found in the lining of the stomach and make acid to help digest food.
+Omeprazole targets the proton pumps and blocks the enzymes responsible for producing acid.
+This reduces stomach acid, relieving acid reflux symptoms and treating the condition's cause.

 How long does it take for omeprazole to work?